Covid-19 Vaccination Roadmap

 At this level, DOH recommends to phase in in-person learning as described above, with gradual expansion to middle school, beginning with elementary students (pre-K -5).
 If schools can demonstrate the ability to limit transmission in the school environment, high school students can return when case rates are below about 200 cases per 100K in 14 days.
 Extra-curricular activities must follow K-12, applicable Safe Start protocols and Governor’s proclamations on COVID-19.

 Low: Below 50 cases per 100,000 in 14 days with test positivity < 5%

 At this level, DOH recommends full-time in-person learning for all students.
 Extra-curricular activities must follow K-12, applicable Safe Start protocols and Governor’s proclamations on COVID-19.

-Using the decision tree framework, schools in Washington have started the school year in one or a combination of:
+Using the decision tree framework, many schools in Washington have brought students back into schools in one or a combination of: